-My name's Ben, and I am a hip hop songwriter based in the Minneapolis area.
+My name's Ben, and I am a hip hop songwriter currently based in San Diego.
 I've been writing and recording music for the past 11 years under my stage name, Deuce B, but have recently ventured out into writing for other artists.
 My sound fits in two primary buckets, which are: lyrical a la Kendrick Lamar and melody driven a la Tory Lanez.

 For the past 11 years, I've been primarily focused on my career as an independent artist.
 Over that span of time, my music granted me to opportunity to open for a wide array of artists ranging from Lil B and Skizzy Mars to Maxo Kream and Father.
 I've released a few projects via streaming services and on SoundCloud that give insight into what I bring to the table.

 More recently, I have been writing songs for local artists, and pitching to a few major artists.
 One of my highlights is a song entitled "Deeper" performed by an artist named Trez Falsetto.
 Aside from my contributions to other artists' songs, my own catalog as an artist is a testament to my lyrical flexibility as I can produce intricate rhyme-schemes while also being able to tap into a more melodic sound.
 I offer my services within the price range of $100-$150 in most cases, depending on factors such as topic area and song length.
 I hope to work with you soon!

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 3 Reviews - 1 Repeat ClientEndorse Deuce B

 Very talented and professional.
 A pleasure to work with.

 5 stars.
 Deuce B nailed it first try.
 Quick yet efficient and very easy to communicate with.
 Thanks!!